DaveB-home/sky-router/README.md

 ## Why?
 After moving my broadband to Sky the connection because very unstable.
 To help track down the problem I developed this project to allow me to extract information from the router.
-A simple monitoring script was used to alert me in real time to issues with the connection.
+A simple monitoring script was used to alert me in real time of issues with the connection.

 ## Release Notes
 * The default Sky router username and password are embedded into the classes (see get_router_data.py)
-* Generally the class structure needs tidying
-* This is the first version of the project
-* README.MD is missing information
+* Code is not yet robust to router errors with in monitor mode

 ## Installation
 This project is pure Python and was developed on Python 3.8.
 It is recommended that you use this version or above.